rrantzau/sketchy/README.md

 The code was tested on MacOS and Ubuntu.

+## Prerequisites

+Install Cap'n Proto on your platform according to [these instructions](https://capnproto.org/install.html).
+I usually build it from source.

 ## Top-k items - [The Count-min sketch (CMS)](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch)

 *What are the top-k most frequent itmes right now, and how do they rankings change over time?*